Liu, Jinyu, Ph.D.

 Professor Jinyu Liu came to DePauw in 2004 after completing her Ph.D. in Roman History at Columbia University (NY) and regularly teaches "Ancient Roman World", "Impact of the Roman Empire", "Ancient Cities and Urbanism", and Latin and ancient Greek at all levels at DePauw.
 She served as Chair of the Department in 2013-2016.

 Prof. Liu's research interests include social relations in the Roman cities, the non-elite in the Roman Empire, Latin epigraphy, the reception of Graeco-Roman classics in China, as well as translating classical texts in a global context.
 Her monograph Collgia Centonariorum: the Guilds of Textile Dealers in the Roman West was published by Brill in 2009.
-An Introduction to the Study of Roman History (in Chinese) was released by Peking University Press in 2014 (reprint 2016; second, expanded edition, 2021).
+An Introductory Research Guilde to Roman History (in Chinese) was released by Peking University Press in 2014 (reprint 2016; second, expanded edition, 2021).
 She has also published a number of articles on Latin inscriptions and the ancient associations including a chapter on professional associations in Cambridge Companion to Ancient Rome (edited by Paul Erdkamp, 2013).
+Thomas Blanton IV, Agnes Choi, and Jinyu Liu (eds), Taxation, Economy, and Revolt in Ancient Rome, Galilee, and Egypt came out from Routledge in 2022.